nawarian/The-PHP-Website/source/_posts_en/4-clean-tests-with-php-and-phpunit.blade.md

 ```

 The moment we start testing this method, we'll be forced to create
-a local file for testing, and from time to time, keep a snapshot
+a local file for testing and, from time to time, keep a snapshot
 of this file.
 Like the following:

 ```php